-In the past five years (2010-16), Public History students have worked in various capacities at London Life Archives, London Heritage Council, the J.P.
+Since 2010, Public History students have worked in various capacities at London Life Archives, London Heritage Council, the J.P.
 Metras Sports Museum, Banting House National Historic Site, Eldon House, Museum London, the Promised Land Project at Huron University College, Fanshawe Pioneer Village, the Canadian Medical Hall of Fame, the Network in Canadian History and the Environment, the Medical Artifact Collection at Western, the Wartime Canada Project, the Franz Boas Papers Documentary Editing Project, and the Museum of Ontario Archaeology.

 The terms of a Public History RA placement are the same as a TA position, that is students will work 10 hours/week between September-April.

 The number of RA placements and locations change each year and depend on program needs, and student and community interest.

 Want to know more?
 Read about some of our RA experiences.

 Behind the Scenes at Banting House, by Stacey Devlin, Banting House National Historic Site, 2013-14

 Have any of you ever wanted to work in a museum?
 Have you returned home from your visits to historic sites wondering what happens behind closed doors?
 What do employees at Banting House National Historic Site of Canada do during the mornings when the museum is closed?
 Let me take you behind the scenes!